Apollo: Establishment of worship in Delphi

-Some others have also said that Apollo was exiled and subjected to servitude under king Admetus as a means of punishment for the murder he had committed.
-It was when he was serving as a cowherd under Admetus that the theft of the cattle by Hermes happened.
-The servitude was said to have lasted for either one year, or one great year (a cycle of eight years), or nine years.

 Plutarch, however, has mentioned a variation where Apollo was neither purified in Tempe nor banished to Earth as a servant for nine years, but was driven out to another world for nine great years.
 The god who returned was cleansed and purified, thus becoming a "true Phoebus – that is to say, clear and bright".
 He then took over the Delphic oracle, which had been under the care of Themis in his absence.
 Henceforth, Apollo became the god who cleansed himself from the sin of murder, made men aware of their guilt and purified them.

 The Pythian games were also established by Apollo, either as funeral games to honor Python or to celebrate his own victory.
 The Pythia was Apollo's high priestess and his mouthpiece through whom he gave prophecies.